ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 ### **Prerequisites**

-Please confirm that your computer has Docker installed and ensure there is a smooth network connection.
-The installation, operation, and upgrade of Tora validator client will be based on Docker.
+Please confirm that your computer has Docker installed and ensure there is a reliable network connection.
+The installation, operation, and upgrade of Tora validator client is based on Docker.

 ### **Minimal requirements**

 To run a Tora validator client, your computer must have:

-* Any Operating System with Docker installed.
+* A Operating System with Docker installed.
 * 1-core CPU that exceeds 8 GB RAM (12GB recommended).
 This configuration is sufficient to run an OpenLM model server.

-💡 Set up a new fresh wallet to run the node.
-Do not use "everyday wallet".
+💡 Set up a fresh wallet to run the node.
+Do not use a wallet that frequents other transactions daily.

-💡 Please ensure that there is sufficient balance in the wallet used for `confirmation`, which can be used to pay for `transaction.Gas`.
+💡 Please ensure that there is sufficient balance in the wallet used for`confirmation`, in order to pay for gas `transaction.Gas`.

-💡 Make sure to set appropriate RAM limit in the docker engine configuration.
+💡 Make sure to set an appropriate RAM limit in the docker engine configuration.

 <figure><img src="../../../.gitbook/assets/image.png" alt="" width="563"><figcaption></figcaption></figure>